bpostance/bpostance.github.io/_posts/2020-12-13-introduction-to-bayesian-inference.md

 The approach follows:
  1. Set prior assumptions and establish "known knowns" of our data based on heuristics, historical or sample data.
- 1. Formalise a Mathematical Model of the problem space and prior assumptions.
+ 1. Formalize a Mathematical Model of the problem space and prior assumptions.
- 1. Formalise the Prior Distributions.
+ 1. Formalize the Prior Distributions.
  1. Apply Bayes’ theorem to derive the posterior parameter values from observed sample data.
  1. Repeat steps 1-4 as more data samples are obtained.